danielapistol/To-Do-App/to-do-app/README.md

 # to-do-app

-To do application in Django.
+To do application in Django:

 -Add task

 -Update task completed

 -Delete task

 Still to add: